 - a.
 Target group/age range: a) middle school; b) high school; or c) both middle and high schools; - b.
 How and Why Target Population was selected? - c.
-Number of projected youth to be served; - d.
-Gender: a) male only; b) female only; or c) male and female; - e.
-County or counties to be served; - f.
-Other demographics, including at-risk population(s); and - g.
-List assessment instruments to be used for selected target population (More fully described in Section 4.d. regarding Intake).
+Number of projected youth to be served (list projected number of low risk PDRA - d. youth if data available); - e.
+Gender: a) male only; b) female only; or c) male and female; - f.
+County or counties to be served; - g.
+Other demographics, including at-risk population(s); and - h.
+List assessment instruments to be used for selected target population and how they will be used to screen youth.
+(More fully described in Section 4.d. regarding Intake).